CastleHillSoftware/Estrelica.Core.Demos/README.md

-The demos in this solution provide examples for using Estrelica.Core to build your own applications to integrate with Archer.
+The demos in this solution provide examples for using <a href="https://castlehillsoftware.github.io/Estrelica.Core.Demos/index.html" target="_blank">Estrelica.Core</a> to build your own .NET projects to implement integration activities with Archer.

 Since every Archer deployment is different, some of these demos may fail to run to completion in your Archer environment.

 Notably, the "Content Demo" and "Metadata Demo" applications (demonstrating how to work with Archer content and metadata, respectively) make use of the "Policies" and "Applications" application, as well as the Levels and Fields they contain.

 These applications were chosen for the demos because they are included by Archer in all standard deployments, so it is anticipated that these demos will run unmodified on most Archer systems.